bioinformatics-core-shared-training/cruk-summer-school-2017/README.md

 - 10:15 - 10:30 Understanding SV Calls (hands-on)
 - 10:30 - 11:30 Visualising SV calls (practical)
 - 11:30 - 12:30 Introduction to data portals
-- 12:30 - 13:30 LUNCH
+- 12:30 - 13:30 LUNCH (provided)
 - 13:30 - 14:00 Mutational signatures lecture
-- 14:00 - 16:00 Mutational signatures and cohort analyses practical
+- 14:00 - 16:00 Mutational signatures and cohort analyses (TCGA) practical
 - 16:00 - 17:00 Running an entire somatic calling pipeline with "docker"

 ## Day Five (1/2 day) 09:30 - 12:30
+- 09:30 - 12:30  Open-ended;
+    + Review results of a somatic-calling pipeline
+    + Get advice on analysing your own data

--  Bring your own data!
+    + Installing software on your own laptop
--  Our instructors will help you get started processing your own data using the techniques discussed in the previous four days
+    + Completing exercises from previous days
+    + Any other outstanding questions you might have
+- 12:30 - 13:30 LUNCH (provided)

 # Social Events

 - The day before the course, you can join your instructors and fellow participants for a drink and dinner after your journey to Cambridge
 - The workshop dinner will be held in Downing College on Day Four; dress code is smart casual.
 Please inform us of any dietary requirements when you register.
 The dinner is free.
-- (Weather permitting), we will have a [punting](http://www.scudamores.com/) trip
+- (Weather permitting), we will have a [punting](http://www.scudamores.com/) trip on the evening of Day Two of the course